 Blair Welch, Trustee.
-Mr. Blair Welch co-founded Slate in 2005.
-Slate is a Toronto-based real estate asset management company with over \$6 billion of assets under management across Canada, the United States and Europe.
-Working alongside like-minded partners and investors, Slate is building the next great Canadian asset manager with an unwavering commitment to generating value.
-With over 20 years of real estate industry experience in North America, Europe and Asia, Mr. Welch has worked in direct investment, investment banking, development and securitization.
-Mr. Welch has been fortunate to work with exceptional people at pioneering firms such as Fortress Investment Group; Bankers Trust; First National Financial Corporation and Brazos Advisors (now Lone Star).
-Mr. Welch holds a Bachelor of Commerce from the University of British Columbia.
+Blair Welch co-founded Slate in 2005.
+Slate is a global alternative investment platform focused on real estate and infrastructure with assets under management across Canada, the United States and Europe.
+The firm manages two TSX-listed public REITs and numerous private investments vehicles spanning opportunistic, value-add, core-plus and debt strategies.
+Mr. Welch has over 25 years of real estate industry experience working in direct investment, investment banking, development and securitization across North America, Europe and Asia.
+Mr. Welch has been fortunate to work with exceptional people at pioneering firms such as Fortress Investment Group, Bankers Trust, First National Financial Corporation and Brazos Advisors, LLC (now Hudson Advisors L.P.).
+Mr. Welch co-chairs Slate's Investment Committee, together with Brady Welch, and is a member of Slate's Management Committee.
+Mr. Welch holds a Bachelor of Commerce degree from the University of British Columbia.

 Brady Welch, Trustee.
-Mr. Brady Welch, along with his brother Blair, is one of the co-founders of Slate, a leading global real estate investment platform, which is a significant sponsor of all its private and publicly-traded investment vehicles, which are tailored to the unique goals and objectives of its institutional, ultrahigh net worth and retail investors.
-He has over two decades of experience in the real estate industry in North America and Europe.
-Prior to co-founding Slate in 2005, he held senior management positions with Fortress Investment Group, where he was responsible for asset management strategies, financing and origination for both direct real estate investments and real estate debt portfolios.
-Prior to Fortress, he managed Truscan's (former real estate arm of Canada Trust) investments in Class A office towers.
-Mr. Welch began his career in the mid-1990s with Brazos Advisors (now Lonestar) in the acquisition and workout of distressed commercial real estate loan pools.
-Mr. Welch received a Bachelor of Commerce degree from Mount Allison University.
+Brady Welch, along with his brother Blair Welch, is a co-founder of Slate.
+Mr. Welch has over 30 years of experience in the real estate industry in North America and Europe.
+Prior to Slate, he held senior management positions with Fortress Investment Group ("Fortress") from 1998 to 2005, where he was responsible for asset management strategies, financing, and originations for both direct real estate investments and real estate debt portfolios.
+Prior to Fortress, Mr. Welch managed Truscan Property Corp.'s (former real estate arm of Canada Trust Co.) investments in Class A office towers in Canada's five major urban markets.
+Mr. Welch began his career in the mid- 1990s with Lone Star Opportunity Funds, participating in the acquisition and work-out of over \$2 billion in distressed real estate loan pools from insurance companies and financial institutions.
+Mr. Welch co-chairs Slate's Investment Committee, together with Blair Welch, and is a member of Slate's Management Committee.
+Mr. Welch holds a Bachelor of Commerce degree from Mount Allison University.